 Lauren coordinates LCR’s Racial Justice & Climate Project, a new practice area focusing on climate resilience and environmental justice in low-income communities of color and immigrant communities.
 Under her leadership, the initiative recently filed a major federal lawsuit against the EPA for failing to investigate and address national origin discrimination — along with a series of high-profile language access complaints against proposed environmentally-sensitive projects in Boston.

 Prior to joining LCR, Lauren was a civil litigation and immigration associate at Dinse, P.C., a Burlington-based law firm, and a law clerk to the Honorable Justice John Dooley (Ret.) of the Vermont Supreme Court.
 In Vermont, Lauren served as a guardian ad litem, a panel member on the Winooski Reparative Justice Board, and a commissioner on the Winooski Planning Commission.
-She was named a Changemaker by the Vermont Businesses for Social Responsibility.

-Read Lauren’s posts on Cognoscenti.
+Read Lauren’s posts on WBUR’s Cognoscenti.